STEM I

 Procedure

-This study utilized Caenorhabditis elegans unc-49 worms maintained on Nematode Growth Media (NGM) agar plates seeded with Escherichia coli OP50 (Brenner, 1974).
-Age-synchronized populations were obtained using a standard bleach protocol (Brenner, 1974).
-PTZ (pentylenetetrazole) exposure plates were prepared using a 0.5 g/mL stock solution applied to 100 mm NGM plates (Wong et al., 2018).
+This study utilized C. elegans unc-49 worms on NGM agar plates seeded with E. coli OP50.
+Age-synchronized populations were obtained using a standard bleach protocol.
+PTZ exposure plates were prepared using a 0.5 g/mL stock solution on 100 mm NGM plates.

 C. elegans Synchronization

-Worms were synchronized using bleach treatment and divided into four experimental groups: Control, 1-generation PTZ, 2-generation PTZ, and 3-generation PTZ.
-Worms were allowed to develop for two days prior to exposure to ensure consistent larval stage across groups.
-This technique was essential for controlling developmental variation, which could affect behavioral outcomes (Brenner, 1974).
+Worms were synchronized using bleach treatment and divided into four groups: Control, 1-generation PTZ, 2-generation PTZ, and 3-generation PTZ.
+They were allowed to develop for two days before exposure to ensure consistent larval stage across groups.

-PTZ exposure was performed to induce seizure-like neural activity and evaluate its effect on spatial learning across generations (Wong et al., 2018).
-Thirty synchronized worms were transferred to PTZ-treated plates for 10–15 minutes, then allowed to recover on standard NGM plates seeded with OP50 for at least one hour before behavioral testing.
-This approach enabled the assessment of neural excitability and cumulative effects across multiple generations.
+Thirty synchronized worms were transferred to PTZ-treated plates for 10–15 minutes, then allowed to recover on standard NGM plates for at least one hour before behavioral testing.
+This enabled assessment of neural excitability and cumulative effects across generations.

-The T-maze assay was employed to evaluate associative learning in C. elegans (Gourgou et al., 2021).
-Individual worms were placed at the starting point of the maze, with one arm containing OP50 as a food reward during training.
-Worm distribution was recorded after a 5-minute training phase, followed by a second trial 5 minutes later on a new maze, and finally on an empty maze to assess memory and navigation in the absence of food cues.
-This assay justified evaluating PTZ’s impact on learning and memory in a multisensory context.
+Individual worms were placed at the start of a T-maze, with one arm containing OP50 as a food reward during training.
+Worm distribution was recorded after a 5-minute training phase, a second trial, and finally on an empty maze to assess memory without food cues.

-The Z-proportion test compared the observed proportion of worms selecting the conditioned arm to the expected probability by chance (0.5).
-This approach was suitable for categorical data with sufficient sample sizes and provided a statistical framework for evaluating whether the choices of worms were non-random and significantly influenced by treatment.
+Z-proportion tests compared the observed proportion of worms selecting the conditioned arm to the expected probability by chance (0.5), providing a framework for evaluating whether choices were non-random and significantly influenced by treatment.

 Conclusion